Bunnings

 1Put down drop sheets

-Put down a drop sheet to protect your floors.
-Take off the doorstop and fill any dents or holes with putty.
-Give the trim a light sand.
-Then use a cloth to clean off any dust before you start painting.
+Before you begin the painting process, put down a drop sheet to protect your floors.
+Take off the doorstop and use a putty knife to fill any dents or holes with putty.
+Give the existing trim a light sand.
+Then use a cloth or damp rag to clean off any dust before you start painting.

 Drop sheet on the floor.